devtut/generate/docs/r/web-scraping-and-parsing.md

 ---
-metaTitle: "Web scraping and parsing"
+metaTitle: "R - Web scraping and parsing"
 description: "Basic scraping with rvest, Using rvest when login is required"
 ---